Auxiliary Forces: Multi-capability

 General Laanigri, former head of the DGSN, was appointed the head of the Auxiliary Forces.
 He was charged with modernizing the Auxiliary Forces and preparing them to assume new missions.
 Following his installation as the Inspectorate General located in Rabat, he created a third operational area that would extend to the borders of Agadir Mauritania.
 "The geographical distribution that exists today was adopted in 1974.
 At that time, the Sahara was not yet safe in the geography.
 Today the region accounts for nearly one-third of the national territory.
 Creating a third area is therefore obvious, "said a commander of the Auxiliary Forces.
 Since the end of the 1990s, nearly 6,000 Auxiliary Forces men are stationed along the berm or in the barracks in the south.
 The Sahara is still a sensitive area where law enforcement is a major challenge.

 Another challenge to General Laânigri, like all security officials of the country: the fight against terrorism.
 Last year, Cherki Drais, the newly appointed head of the DGSN, requested reinforcements for Laânigri.
 Thus, joint patrols of police and auxiliary forces of elements have emerged in major cities.
 Between officers of FA, there is even talk of preparing a new status for their bodies, with new missions and new ways (including weapons and dogs).
-According to cross the Mobile Intervention Unit (the famous CMI) should be dissolved in the DGSN, to be replaced by units of the Auxiliary Forces.
-"The units to be trained at the highest level insists this specialist in military matters.
-Since Morocco is recycle the body of FA as much to do in depth.
-An element of the FA should be perfectly versatile to intervene with gendarmes, police, military, customs or brigades of Water and Forests. " According to some of his collaborators, Laânigri floor on the thorny issue of image mroud.
-Further held, communication campaign, training abroad ..."None of these tracks is excluded", they say within the Inspectorate General.

 Armaments

-Auxiliary Forces are equipped with machine guns PAMAS G1, MAS 36, MAT 49, MAC 24/29, AK-47 and FN MAG, and armed armored vehicle 32 UR 416 and Panhard AML 60.
+Auxiliary Forces are equipped with PAMAS G1, MAS 36, MAT 49, MAC 24/29, AK-47 and FN MAG, and armed armored vehicle 32 UR 416 and Panhard AML 60.

 The Moroccan Auxiliary Forces took delivery of 88 Lenco BearCat armored vehicles in riot control, troop transport, communications, convoy protection, and SWAT variants.